jarodise/Dracula-for-Obsidian.md/README.md

 1. Download the obsidian.css file.

+2. In Obsidian click Settings->Plugins and turn on "Custom CSS".

-2. Put the obsidian.css in your vault root folder.
+3. Put the "obsidian.css" in your vault root folder.

-3. Restart Obsidian.
+4. Restart Obsidian.

 ## Creator

-This theme is created and maintained by jarodise.
+This theme is created and maintained by @jarodise.

 ## License